dayton-outar/shillings/docs/EXPERIENCE/performance/KEEPING.JAVASCRIPT.LEAN.AND.FAST.md

 # Keeping JavaScript Lean And Fast

-This chapter covers:

-- Affecting the loading behavior of the `<script>` tag
-- Replacing jQuery with smaller, faster API-compatible alternatives
-- Using native JavaScript methods to replace jQuery functionality
-- Animating with `requestAnimationFrame`

 JavaScript libraries and frameworks can save time, but the fastest path for users is often a smaller one.
 This chapter focuses on practical ways to reduce JavaScript cost: load scripts without blocking rendering, replace large dependencies when possible, use browser-native APIs, and animate efficiently.

 ## Affecting Script-Loading Behavior